matthiaskreier/library-robot/README.md

 # library-robot

 An automated robot to ensure a quiet study atmosphere, and inform students when it is time to go home.

+## Original Code

 The original project is described at [https://github.com/lolmrdabbydab/MakeBlock-UltraSonicSensor](https://github.com/lolmrdabbydab/MakeBlock-UltraSonicSensor)

+## Description

 This _passion project_ by the students My Nguyen, Thai Le, Phu Le and Triet Do.
+This robot listens to the noise in the library and shouts a warning if it is too loud.
+At the end of the day, the librarian can just press a button, and the robot will drive around the library automatically, avoid obstacles with the ultrasonic distance sensor and repead every 10 seconds the message to clear the library.

 A video about this project can be [found on YouTube](https://youtu.be/Inp2bbtwn5M)

-Developed by Milly, Phy and Thai, this robot listens to the noise in the library and shouts a warning if it is too loud.
-At the end of the day, the librarian can just press a button, and the robot will drive around the library automatically, avoid obstacles with the ultrasonic distance sensor and repead every 10 seconds the message to clear the library.
+## The SAMK Competition

+More can be seen on the website https://www.samk.fi/en/education/master-robot-builders/.
+And there is a poster about this competition too at https://www.samk.fi/wp-content/uploads/2022/01/Robot-builders-poster.pdf

+## Progress

 On Friday, May 6th the robot reached a final stage.
 It was driving correctly, had three different mp3 outputs, reacted to the ultrasonic sensor and no longer required a screen: